lsd-ucsc/ChoRus/chorus_book/src/guide-choreography.md

 # }
 ```

 The computation closure takes `Unwrapper`.
-Using the `Unwrapper`, you can access the value of a located value.
+Using the `Unwrapper`, you can get a reference out of a located value.

 ```rust
 {{#include ./header.txt}}